Teak Application

 Remove old sealer and reseal.

 There are teak cleaning products if you wish to remove all the old teak sealer and brighten the teak.
 Remember to tape around the teak to help protect the outer surface.
-Use the teak cleaner as directed and with a soft Scotch Brite pad or similar work across the grain (never with the grain) this stops the removal of too much teak pulp and just remover of old sealer and dirt.
+Use semco-teak-cleaner teak cleaner as directed and with a soft Scotch Brite pad or similar work across the grain (never with the grain) this stops the removal of too much teak pulp and just remover of old sealer and dirt.

-Now apply starbrite.com/collections/teak-oils-sealers.
-As suggested.
+Now apply semco-teak-sealer As suggested.

-Step 4: Media
+Step 5: Media

 Could you please take pictures or a video of the teak out in the wild for me, I would like to make a post with it.
 A post from you with a collaboration to the post or tag would be amazing too. @teaken.teak.

-If you have a free minute, please click the link and write me a quick Google review with a pic.
-Teaken google review.
+If you have a free minute, please click the link and write me a quick Google review with a pic..
 I would really appreciate all of this.
+Teaken google review

 Removal - If needed.

 Tape boarders of the teak with masking tape for protection.
 With a heat gun slowly warm the teak and adhesive to soften.
 With a soft plastic scraper, peel up the teak bit by bit until off.
-Be carful not to damage the surface with scraper!
+Be careful not to damage the surface with scraper!
 Clean remaining adhesive with turpentine.